From Superradiance to Superabsorption: An Exact Treatment of Non-Markovian Cooperative Radiation: Exact analytical solutions for the dynamics of one and two atoms in a resonant QED cavity

 The matrix $\Gamma_{mn}(t)$ is real, and its only nonzero entries are $\Gamma_{11}(t)$, $\Gamma_{12}(t)=\Gamma_{21}(t)$, $\Gamma_{22}(t)$, and $\Gamma_{33}(t)$.
 The specific expressions for these are found in the Appendix \ref{app:A} [see Eqs. \eqref{Gamma11}-\eqref{Gamma12}].

-From this exact solution, we can calculate the radiation intensity when both atoms are initially excited, as shown in Fig.~\ref{Fig:2} (right-most plot).
-Similar to the case of a single atom, for small values of $\lambda$, the radiated intensity exhibits a damped oscillatory behavior (blue line in Fig.~\ref{Fig:2}).
+From this exact solution, we can calculate the radiation intensity when both atoms are initially excited, as shown in Fig.~\ref{Fig:2}\textit{d}).
+Similar to the case of a single atom, for small values of $\lambda$, the radiated intensity exhibits a damped oscillatory behavior [purple line in Fig.~\ref{Fig:2}\textit{d})].
 Reabsorption of the emitted radiation in this regime constitutes a memory effect, and is a hallmark of non-Markovian dynamics \cite{BLP09,RHP10,revMarko1,revMarko2,revMarko3}.
 Correspondingly, we shall refer to an emission profile in which reabsorptions are present as non-Markovian.
 For large values of $\lambda$, the intensity displays a single delayed peak followed by a monotonic decay, resembling the typical superradiant profile.
 We shall refer to this behavior as Markovian; however, the form of the radiated emission profile alone is not sufficient to guarantee Markovianity without analyzing other dynamical properties.
-Again, as in the single-atom case, there exists a critical value of $\lambda$ that separates these two regimes, approximately given by $\lambda_{\rm crit} \simeq 0.9024\gamma_0$.
-However, the behavior at this critical point differs markedly from that of a single atom: for $N = 2$, we observe pulsed emission, characterized by finite times at which $I(t) = 0$ (orange line in right-most plot of Fig.~\ref{Fig:2}).
+Again, as in the single-atom case, there exists a critical value of $\lambda$ that separates these two regimes, given by $\lambda_{\rm crit}=\sup\{\lambda|\min_t I(t)<0\}$.
+However, the behavior at this critical point differs markedly from that of a single atom: for $N = 2$, we observe pulsed emission, characterized by finite times at which $I(t) = 0$ [orange line in Fig.~\ref{Fig:2}\textit{d})].
 At these times, the emission process halts and resumes again until it has decayed completely to the ground state.
+In this case, it is found that this critical value is approximately given by $\lambda_{\rm crit} \simeq 0.9024\gamma_0$.
+In order to determine this, a simple bisection (Bolzano-like) root-finding procedure was used to locate the value of $\lambda$ that makes zero the first local minimum of the radiated intensity since, in practice, due to the damped oscillatory nature of the intensity, examining the first local minimum is sufficient to determine the sign of $\min_tI(t)$.

 The eigenvalues $\gamma_m(t)$ of $\Gamma_{mn}(t)$ in \eqref{exactmasterequation} are the canonical decay rates \cite{Michael14}, given in this case by